cscart/docs/en/user_guide/addons/warehouses/how_it_works.rst

    * When you :doc:`export products </user_guide/manage_products/import_export/product_export>` (or :doc:`create a data feed </user_guide/addons/data_feeds/create_df>`), the quantity of products at a specific warehouse or store will be available in a field like *[Store/warehouse name] (Warehouse)*.

-   * When you :doc:`import products </user_guide/manage_products/import_export/advanced_product_import>`, you'll see the Quantities section in the Fields Mapping tab.
+   * When you :doc:`import products </user_guide/manage_products/import_export/advanced_product_import>`, you'll see the **Quantities** section in the **Fields mapping** tab.
 It has the names of stores and warehouses.
 That way you'll be able to import the quantities for different stores and warehouses.

 ========================================
 Which warehouse are products taken from?